Markforged 3D Printing Capabilities

 This washing station immerses the green part in a specialized fluid which removes the primary binding material, leaving the part semi-porous so the remaining binder can easily burn off during sintering.
 This debinding step purifies the final metal part and helps keep your sintering furnace clean.

-Designed for accuracy and built to survive the production floor environment, the Markforged industrial series save you time and money.
-From chopped carbon to continuous fiberglass and ultimately all continuous fiber printing, these printers give you the flexibility to print up to 50x faster and 20x cheaper than conventional manufacturing methods.
+The Markforged Industrial Series 3D Printers are designed for accuracy and built to survive the production floor environment, saving you time and money.
+These Markforged 3D Printers give you the flexibility to print up to 50x faster and 20x cheaper than conventional manufacturing methods, including chopped carbon to continuous fiberglass and ultimately all continuous fiber printing.

-Reliable, robust, and repeatable, the Industrial series enables users to produce products faster and cheaper than traditional machining.
-Check out some of the amazing features below.
+The Markforged Industrial series is reliable, robust and repeatable.
+These 3D Printers enable users to produce products faster and cheaper than traditional machining.
+Check out some of the amazing 3D Printers' features below:

 Markforged ensures your prints come out exactly how you want them with a built-in laser micrometer that automatically scans the print bed with 1µm accuracy to generate a contour map of its surface.

-Cloud-connected software and a 4.3” touchscreen comes standard with every printer, washer, and furnace
+Cloud-connected software and a 4.3” touchscreen comes standard with every Markforged printer, washer, and furnace

-Markforged sets the standard in build quality and industrial design with a 4th generation, all-aluminum unibody, and print system.
+Markforged sets the standard in 3D Printer build quality and industrial design with a 4th generation, all-aluminum unibody, and print system.

-Produce parts that are 20% stronger and 40% stiffer than ABS with the Markforged X3.
+The Markforged X3 3D Printer produces parts that are 20% stronger and 40% stiffer than ABS.
 This cost-effective 3D printer delivers plastic parts made from chopped carbon filament reinforcement to produce parts that are resilient to impact and a wide variety of manufacturing chemicals.

-Made for load-bearing applications that require real strength, the X5 delivers robust parts that make the grade.
-Print fiberglass parts that are ideal for tooling, fixtures, and functional prototypes faster and cheaper than machining.
-The X5 can produce parts up to 20 times stronger and 10 times stiffer than ABS all at a low cost.
+The Markforged X5 is made for load-bearing applications that require real strength and delivers robust parts that make the grade.
+This 3D Printer prints fiberglass parts that are ideal for tooling, fixtures, and functional prototypes faster and cheaper than machining.
+The Markforged X5 3D Printer can produce parts up to 20 times stronger and 10 times stiffer than ABS all at a low cost.

-Create carbon fiber parts that are stronger than 6061 Aluminum and 40% lighter.
-The Markforged X7 is made to produce incredibly versatile 3D printed parts perfect for manufacturing equipment, jaws, tooling, and end-use parts.
+This 3D printer creates carbon fiber parts that are stronger than 6061 Aluminum and 40% lighter.
+The Markforged X7 3D Printer is made to produce incredibly versatile 3D printed parts perfect for manufacturing equipment, jaws, tooling, and end-use parts.
 Printed with Onyx and reinforced with carbon fiber filament, fiberglass, or Kevlar, these parts are work-capable and ready in hours for a fraction of the cost.

-Discover incredible features at your fingertips and streamline your workflow.
+Discover these 3D Printers’ incredible features at your fingertips and streamline your workflow.

-Connect to wifi, start prints, and manage your printer with ease via the built-in touchscreen.
+Connect to wifi, start prints, and manage your Markforged printer with ease via the built-in touchscreen.

 Continuous Filament Fabrication